 Immigration rules are often misunderstood when hiring remotely and learning how to hire and pay independent contractors in Egypt.

-Work Permits in Egyp
+Work Permits in Egypt

 Contractors physically working in Egypt for foreign companies may require work authorization depending on residency status and contract duration.